 - Possibly a higher risk for neurological and psychiatric diseases, including Alzheimer’s, dementia and schizophrenia

 Former world number 1 tennis player Novak Djokovic suffered regular mid-match collapses, including breathing difficulties and lack of strength and was diagnosed with gluten intolerance.
-His symptoms were a result of an imbalance in his digestive system which was triggering by ingestion of gluten.
+His symptoms were a result of an imbalance in his digestive system which was triggered by the ingestion of gluten.

 Some people, on the other hand, have celiac disease which is the most serious form of allergy to gluten.
 This is an autoimmune condition and consuming gluten for such people can be dangerous.
 Gluten can damage the lining of the intestine, causing malabsorption, nutrient deficiencies and other symptoms like weight loss, malnutrition, fatigue and rashes.
 One in 100 people suffer from celiac disease and most of them are unaware of it as sometimes they can be asymptomatic.